White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

 White Bean and Sausage Soup Tips

-• Make sure the flour doesn’t stick to the bottom of the pan.
-(Scrape the bottom thoroughly with a wooden spoon.)
-If the flour does settle on the bottom, the soup won’t thicken properly.
+• Make sure the flour doesn’t stick to the pan by scraping the bottom with a wooden spoon.
+Flour stuck on the bottom will prevent the soup from thickening properly.

-• For more heat in this soup, use a spicy Italian sausage and/or add in some crushed red pepper flakes to individual bowls of soup.
+• For extra heat, use spicy Italian sausage or add crushed red pepper flakes to individual bowls.

 Process shots-- images of the soup simmering, being added to the blender, and then it all being poured back in a pot